wavefrontHQ/docs/pages/doc/wavefront_spring_boot3.md

           <br/> <img src="/images/spring_boot3_wavefront_depdendency.png" alt="Wavefront dependency">
           {{site.data.alerts.important}}
             <p>
-              If you are using the Wavefront dependency and there is no web service in the application, the application stops soon as it starts, and data is not sent to Wavefront.
+              If you are using the Wavefront dependency and there is no web service in the application, the application stops soon as it starts, and data is not sent to our service.
 In such cases, make sure to add a dependency under the Web category, such as the Spring Web dependency.
             </p>
           {{site.data.alerts.end}}
       </li>
       <li markdown="span">
-        Optionally, add Distributed Tracing as a dependency to send trace data to Wavefront.
+        Optionally, add Distributed Tracing as a dependency to send trace data to our service.
         <br/> ![Distributed Tracing dependency](/images/spring_boot3_dt_depdendency.png)
       </li>
       <li>